-Fraud Detection APIs let you protect your business faster and more efficiently.
-But why do they work exactly?
+Fraud Detection APIs can be reliable allies in the fight against fraud, letting you protect your business faster and more efficiently.
+But how do they work exactly?

-But these days, businesses are increasingly opening themselves up to customers and external users.
-This post will examine its benefits in the context of fraud detection and Risk Operations (RiskOps), with clear examples of how it could help your business grow with complete peace of mind.
+These days, businesses are increasingly opening themselves up to customers and external users.
+This article will examine its benefits in the context of fraud detection and risk operations (RiskOps), with clear examples of how it could help your business grow with complete peace of mind.

 How Do Modern Fraud Detection Systems Work?

 The key to powerful fraud prevention systems is to access as much customer data as possible.
-There’re four key points where you want to gather user data are:
+There are four key points where you want to gather user data:

 - Onboarding: when your users sign up for the first time

 - Login: when users enter their credentials to access your services

 - Transaction: when they purchase goods or a service

 - Other on-site activities like deposit or withdrawal

 That data needs to be sent to the fraud detection system, which enriches and processes it with preset or custom machine learning rule.
 It will then give you a risk score, and if it’s built properly, transparent and human-readable explanations of how it got to these scores.